Meta Ads API MCP server

 Ad Management

-• mcp_meta_ads_get_ads: Get ads with optional filtering
+• mcp_meta_ads_get_ads: Get ads for a Meta Ads account

 • mcp_meta_ads_get_ad_details: Get detailed information about a specific ad